 1. Management Development

 The management has the power to make changes for a greater plan in the future.
 At the time, it may seem like a good investment.
 However, these new directions might not function as well as intended.
 The tension between management and employee can often be dealt with through training and open dialogue.
 With the survey, leaders need to find out if such tension is there in the first place.

 2. Team Development

 A well-rounded team will have a positive impact.
-Collaboration, proper communication skills, empathy, and understanding the working culture are key elements to the perfect workplace.
+Collaboration, proper communication skills, empathy, and understanding of the working culture are key elements of the perfect workplace.

 3. Career Training